Kamal Hossain: Early life

 Hossain's family belongs to one of the zamindar families of Shayestabad in Barisal.
 The family claims descent from Ali, the fourth Caliph of Islam.
 His paternal grandfather, Syed Sadat Hossain, was the son-in-law of Mir Muazzam Hussain, the Nawab of Shayestabad.
 The area of Shaestabad was home to several Bengali zamindars.
-Hossain's father, Ahmed, was an early Bengali Muslim physician and MBBS holder in Calcutta, Bengal Presidency, British India.
+Hossain's father, Ahmed Hossain, was an early Bengali Muslim physician and MBBS holder in Calcutta, Bengal Presidency, British India.
 The elder Hossain was a relative of Huseyn Shaheed Suhrawardy, the third Prime Minister of Bengal and fifth Prime Minister of Pakistan.

 Kamal Hossain was born on 20 April 1937 in Calcutta.
 His family moved to Dhaka, East Bengal in 1949 after the partition of British India.
 Hossain attended St. Gregory's High School, where his classmates included the future academic Anisuzzaman.
-He received a two-year scholarship at the University of Notre-Dame when he was aged 16, obtained a bachelor's degree in economics from Notre-Dame, and later pursued a master's degree from the University of Michigan.
+He received a two-year scholarship at the University of Notre Dame when he was aged 16, obtained a bachelor's degree in economics from Notre Dame, and later pursued a master's degree from the University of Michigan.
 Hossain's American classmates included Richard V. Allen, future national security advisor to President Ronald Reagan.
 In the U.S., he joined the Pakistan Students Association with fellow Bengalis Nurul Islam and Golam Wahed Choudhury.
 Hossain was a member of the association's leadership committee, which was led by Munir Ahmed Khan.

 He has cited Justice Fazal Akbar as an inspiration to study law.
 Hossain moved to England from the U.S. in 1958, traveling to London by ship.
 In England, he met future professor Rehman Sobhan.
 In 1959, Hossain received a Bachelor of Civil Law degree from the University of Oxford and enrolled as a barrister in Lincoln's Inn.
 He also enrolled as an advocate in the High Court of East Pakistan.
 Hossain received a Doctor of Philosophy degree in international law from Oxford in 1964, with his dissertation "State Sovereignty and the United Nations Charter".

 East Pakistan

-Hossain began his practice at Original (one of the oldest law firms on the Indian subcontinent, which had established a division in East Bengal during the 1950s), and was invited to join the firm by lawyer Abul Ahmad.
+Hossain began his practice at Orr, Dignam and Co. which was one of the last remaining British law firms to continue practicing after the partition of India.
+Hossain was interviewed in Athens and offered a job at the company's Dhaka office; the firm had offices in Dhaka and Chittagong with an Irish solicitor and British barristers.
+He invited to join the firm by lawyer Abul Ahmad.
 At Original, Hossain worked with two Englishmen and Justice Mohammad Hossain.
 Hossain was at Original from 1959 to 1962, when he came into frequent contact with barrister and former prime minister Huseyn Shaheed Suhrawardy.
 Pakistan had come under military rule after a 1958 coup, and Hossain has recounted that he and Suhrawardy often zigzagged their car through Dhaka's streets to confuse (and evade) Pakistani-intelligence vehicles.
 Through Suhrawardy, Hossain came into contact with Sheikh Mujibur Rahman.
 He has said that Rahman predicted the collapse of Ayub Khan's regime in 10 years (which it did, in 1969).